10 Marathon Mistakes to Avoid

-1. Don't run if you're injured.
+1. Probably best not to run if you're injured.
 There's no way the body can cope with 26.1 miles if you're not fighting fit.
 Obviously there are different levels of running injury.
 With some running injuries you could possibly still run but at a slower pace than your target.

 2. Don't drink/eat anything before or on the run that you haven't tried before.
 Don't be tempted by energy drinks or gels at the water stations unless you've practised eating or drinking these during your long training runs.
 From bitter experience we've found that some energy gels can lead to an urgent need for the bathroom!

-3. Don't wear new kit, socks or trainers on the day.
+3. Don't wear any new kit, socks or trainers on the day.
 Even if it's great kit, it might not work for you.
 You need to turn to your tried-and-tested kit, even if it's a little shabby.